-You can’t put a price on the fun memories you can make pop up camping… but…
+You can’t put a price on the fun memories you can make camping… but…

 First, let’s assume there is no inflation and that you would pay cash from cash savings without borrowing.
 Let’s assume that you would not invest the money if it weren’t spent and that inflation is zero.

 Decide what you would spend per night to have the same amount of fun you have camping.
-Now you can decide what you’re missing out on by shelling out $10,000 for a camper.
-Let’s say that number is $250 for a family of four staying at modest hotels within driving distance of home.
+Now you can decide what you’re missing out on by shelling out $50,000 for a camper.
+Let’s say that number is $300 for a family of four staying at modest hotels within driving distance of home.
+Let’s keep within driving distance because airfare aggressively changes the math.
 While we’re making assumptions let’s say your average nightly cost of a campsite is $50.

-That’s only one week a year for five years to break even.
+That’s only 3 weeks a year for five years to break even.
 Now at this point half of you are clamoring about how wildly inaccurate these numbers are.
-You don’t spend $250 a night on a hotel room.
+You don’t spend $300 a night on a hotel room.
 You don’t spend $50 a night for a campsite.
 Maybe your pop up camper cost $70,000.
 That’s why I made a calculator… no… campulator.
 Run your own numbers.
 Let me know in the comments how many nights it will take you to break even on a pop up camper!